Located at the foot of Lower Rees Street

 and Queens Quay in the Central Waterfront

-Located at the southern foot of Rees Street at Queens Quay, this 9,500 square metre (2.3 acres) park sits in a residential part of the waterfront just south of the Rogers Centre, CN Tower and Entertainment District.
-The site is currently operated as a parking lot.
+Located at the foot of Rees Street at Queens Quay West, this 9,800 square metre (2.4 acres) future park sits in a mixed-use part of the waterfront just south of the Rogers Centre, CN Tower and Entertainment District, and is currently operated as a parking lot.

-The park envisions an expanded playground area, recreational courts, the waterfront’s largest off leash dog area, a large lawn for flexible programming and relaxation, as well as plenty of seating and space for pop-up vendors year-round.
-Construction of Rees Ridge is expected to commence in 2024.
+The final park design will be determined through community engagement and is proposed to include a playground area, recreational courts, an off-leash area, a large lawn for flexible programming and relaxation, as well as plenty of seating and space for year-round passive activities.

 Consultation and public engagement

-Communication and engagement with the public was a key part of the design competition.
+Communication and engagement with the public were key components of the design competition.
 A Stakeholder Advisory Committee comprised of local residents, businesses and neighbourhood groups met at key points during the competition to provide advice and feedback to the project team and the jury.